core-wg/oscore/draft-ietf-core-object-security.md

 6. Decrypt the COSE object using the Recipient Key.

-   * If decryption fails, the server MUST stop processing the request and SHOULD send an 4.01 error message.
+   * If decryption fails, the server MUST stop processing the request and SHOULD send a 4.01 error message.

    * If decryption succeeds, update the Recipient Replay Window, as described in {{sequence-numbers}}.

-7. Add decrypted options or payload to the unprotected request, overwriting any outer E options (see {{coap-headers-and-options}}).
+7. Add decrypted options and payload to the unprotected request, processing the E options as described in ({{coap-headers-and-options}}).
 The Object-Security option is removed.

 8. The unprotected CoAP request is processed according to {{RFC7252}}